Vanadylxu/SJTU-2020-IS301-MySender/readme.md

 # My Sender #

-this program is course project for SJTU-IS301,all work is done by VanadylXu.
+this program is course project for SJTU-IS301,all work is done by Yangfan Xu.

 Using this package sender you can: